 Adrian Underhill explains how the phonemic chart (which he put together) works in this one-hour introduction on YouTube, full of great techniques for introducing the sounds to your students.
 He also has a very useful blog breaking down the sounds and showing you how to find them in your mouth, and how to teach them to your students.
 For a shorter introduction to the same chart, try Jo Gakonga‘s webinar: introducing the phonemic chart (37 minutes).
 Rachel Daw recommends books to help you familiarise yourself with the phonetic alphabet (best used before the course).
 ELT Concourse has a series of activities to help you feel more comfortable with transcribing pronunciation.

 Use learner dictionaries to get the phonetics for individual words in American English and British English.
 Rachel’s English has individual videos for each sound in American English.
-For British English, try this from the BBC.
+For British English, try this old post from the BBC.

 Pronunciation Bites has a collection of links to online transcription tools, along with reviews for each.
 It also tells you how to download IPA (International Phonetic Alphabet) scripts onto your computer, and how to use them.
 Don’t forget to put the phonetics into Lucida Sans Unicode font to make sure they’ll print on any computer (I hope!)

 Nicky Salmon has put together a beginner’s guide to drilling.
 Julie Tice has tips on making drilling more fun and varied.
 Lee Shutler has some ideas too, and also talks about the benefits of drilling.
 ELT Concourse looks at the arguments for and against drilling, then provides examples of different types of drill.
 CELTA train does something similar, and throws in a video as a bonus at the end.
 Marc Helgesen’s tips about pronunciation, drilling and task repetition are in the second half of this post about classroom management.
-Jo Gakonga has a webinar on teaching beginners, which includes tips on drilling (22 minutes).

 Classroom techniques